Ageing and Disability Commissioner

 - information gathering and sharing powers.

-Importantly, the Commissioner will be independent and not subject to Ministerial direction and control in exercising its investigation functions and ability to report and make recommendations to government.
+Importantly, the Commissioner is independent and not subject to Ministerial direction and control in exercising its functions.

-Where can I report concerns about abuse, neglect and exploitation before 1 July 2019?
+Where can I report concerns about abuse, neglect and exploitation?

 For abuse of a person with disability call:

 National Disability Abuse and Neglect Hotline